CzajekDC/TerminalMaterialTheme/README.md

 # Terminal Material Theme
 ## Overview
 This is a material theme for Terminal window on Mac OSX.
+It is based on a [Sublime Text theme](https://github.com/equinusocio/material-theme) I higly suggest to use.

 ## Instalation
 1. Open your `Terminal` app. (`cmd` + `space`, then type `terminal` + `enter`).